Welcome to Foundry Research!

 Foundry Research is a diverse group of researchers, trainees, staff, young people and family members/caregivers.
 Our central office is located in Vancouver, British Columbia, Canada.

-We recognize and respect Coast Salish Peoples as the traditional stewards of the stolen, occupied and ancestral lands of the xʷməθkwəy̓əm (Musqueam), sel̓íl̓witulh (Tsleil-waututh), Skwxwú7mesh (Squamish), S’ólh Téméxw (Stó:lō) and Stz’uminus Nations and the Hul’qumi’num Treaty Group that our central office is located on.
+We recognize and respect Coast Salish Peoples as the traditional stewards of the stolen, occupied and ancestral lands of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), sel̓íl̓witulh (Tsleil-waututh), S’ólh Téméxw (Stó:lō) and Stz’uminus Nations and the Hul’qumi’num Treaty Group on which our central office is located.

 Get to know our central office team by checking out the bios below.
 And check back to see additional trainees, scientists, staff, youth, family members/caregivers and collaborators on our team!